 Planning your crisis comms: handling Coronavirus rumours

 When something has the whole world worried like Coronavirus, it’s easy to get swept up in the commotion and not stay on brand with your communications.
-Amid the news that Italy has implemented a country-wide lockdown and schools across the world are closing, it is important that UK organisations – and a key focus for us at Athene, schools – have a plan in place for their crisis comms before rumours start to spread.
+Through these unprecedented times, it is important that UK organisations – and a key focus for us at Athene, schools – have a plan in place for their crisis comms before rumours start to spread.

 In an ideal world, companies would have a crisis comms team assembled and ready to deal with these instances.
 But for those that haven’t, we’ve put together a few pointers for how you can best approach your communication if news of the virus gets out of control.

 We would be happy to advise you on messaging to staff, letters or social media posts to parents, and handling media enquiries on your behalf through this changing situation.
 If you would like the reassurance and support of our communications consultants during the next few weeks, please do contact us on firstname.lastname@example.org.

 Our advice for companies is to always stick to the facts and remain consistent.
 It is important to observe the advice of the government and Public Health England and follow what they are suggesting.
 Once you start to deviate from this advice, it is harder to justify your approach and can result in further unnecessary concern

 Always keep your messages consistent with crisis comms

 When it comes to a crisis comms strategy, it’s important that you agree your messages as a team and stick to them.
 Whatever channels you use for communication, it’s important to make certain that your messaging always remains the same to avoid confusion and ensure clarity.

 Agree a central channel of communication

 Decide and agree a central point of communication so that people know where they will be able to find information and updates.
 For example, you may have a Facebook page where you provide all new updates, or a specific page on your website.